by Luke Wayne

 Some will point out that the trusted protestant historian, Phillip Schaff, includes a group called the "Marianites" in a list of heresies alongside Arians, Sabelians, Monophysites, etc. It should be noted, however, that he makes no commentary on who they were or what they believed (though in the same list he describes the Collyridians as "those who worship Mary," which would seem to indicate that this descriptor was unique to the Collyridians and did not equally apply to Schaff's "Marianites").13 In Schaff's section on "Mariolotry," he makes reference to the Collyridians but makes no mention of the Marianites,14 which would seem quite relevant to his case had he believed them to be a movement that included Mary in the Trinity and was prominent enough to be represented at Nicea.
 More importantly, even if Schaff did have such supposed Marianites in mind, he would still have had to rely on Eutychius as his only source, and thus would be subject to the same criticism above.
 Eutychius isn't a reliable source on this matter, and there are no other sources.
 The "Marianites" did not exist.
 They are medieval, post-Islamic myth.

 The author of the Quran did not understand the Christian doctrine of the Trinity.
-He thought he Christians believed in three separate gods rather than one.
+He thought that Christians believed in three separate gods rather than one.
 He misunderstood Christian claims about Jesus as the Son of God and interpreted them in a pagan, carnal sense.
 Perhaps he was confused by the increasing problem of the veneration of Mary or the widespread use of the language of Mary as the "mother of God."
-Perhaps he even heard from those who used the Apocryphal "Gospel According to the Hebrews" that Jesus referred to the Holy Spirit figuratively as His mother15 and, misunderstanding, conflated the Spirit with Mary.
+Perhaps he even heard from those who used the apocryphal "Gospel According to the Hebrews" that Jesus referred to the Holy Spirit figuratively as His mother15 and, misunderstanding, conflated the Spirit with Mary.
 It is not hard to understand how a pagan Arab might make these kinds of mistakes based on second-hand stories, hearsay, and uninformed observations and thus end up with the Quran's erroneous conception of Christian belief.
 But to say that God Himself might get so confused as to what Christians believe is ludicrous.
 The unchanging and eternal word of an all-knowing God would not contain so flagrant and obvious an error.

 - 1. Citations of the Quran in this article are from the Sahih Internation Version